sedigh-etoumi/UFOs/README.md

   ![date_state _filter](https://user-images.githubusercontent.com/107521854/189818857-88098e36-d076-493a-a76e-a3e9320b02eb.png).

   Summary:
-    In general the new code got big improvement but still needs some enhansment as the search filters now case sensitive so I have to be careful about the key workds       should all of them lowercases letters outherwise, we will not get any results, and also it shuld be the complete keyword.
+    In general the new code got big improvement but still needs some enhansment as the search filters now case sensitive so I have to be careful about the key workds       should all of them lowercases letters outherwise, we will not get any results, and also it shuld be the complete keyword as we see in the following screenshot we       filtered CA as a keyword in state filter, but nothing in the result.
     ![uppercase_filter](https://user-images.githubusercontent.com/107521854/189821582-7bbc9ec4-1af1-474f-9b9f-5555912687a7.png)